Bug report #22010

 On my machine OpenCL was switched off (and can't be enabled due to missing drivers).

 I have since installed QGIS 3.6.2, which did not solve the issue.

-#3 Updated by Adriaan van Natijne 7 months ago
+#3 Updated by Adriaan van Natijne over 3 years ago

 This issue is also confirmed in QGIS 3.4.4 on Windows.